rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 # The Team Data Science Process using Azure Machine Learning

 This hands-on lab guides you through using the [Team Data Science Process (TDSP)](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) using [Azure Machine Learning Services (AMLS)](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.
-We will be using a [Customer Churn Analysis example](https://docs.microsoft.com/en-us/azure/machine-learning/preview/scenario-churn-prediction) throughout this workshop.
+We will be using a [Customer Churn Analysis example](https://docs.microsoft.com/en-us/azure/machine-learning/preview/scenario-churn-prediction) throughout this workshop, and we will download that project template in a later step.

 In this workshop, you will: